codatio/codat-docs/blog/230414-product-update-5.md

 authors: mcclowes
 ---

-We've improvemed our delete coverage for QBO.
+We've improved our delete coverage for QBO.

 <!--truncate-->